colbyfayock/launchtime-workshop-gatsby/README.md

 * 07 - Add Restaurant Info to Your GeoJSON Document and Display It in a Tooltip on the Map
 * 08 - Add Restaurant Delivery Zones to Map with Shaded Regions
 * 09 - Customize Restaurant Location Markers with Custom Images
-* 10 - Use Leaflet's Geolocation API to Find Your Location
+* 10 - Use Leaflet's Geolocation API to Find Locations Near you

 ## 🎓 After the Workshop